-Insufficient nutrients and required vitamins: Imagine the production of RBC as a manufacturing process that needs a mixture of materials in the right proportion and a properly functioning machine before you give the final product its best quality.
-The production of RBCs requires adequate amounts of iron, folate, and Vitamin B12 as basic materials.
+Insufficient nutrients and required vitamins: Imagine the production of RBC as a manufactur ing process that needs a mixture of materials in the right proportion and a properly functioning machine before you get the final product at its best quality.
+The production of RBC requires adequate amounts of iron, folate, and Vitamin B12 as basic materials.
 The iron is incorporated into hemoglobin in the RBC.
 It is the hemoglobin that gives the RBC its red color.
 Insufficient amount of any of these nutrients either due to inadequate intake or excessive loss will lead to anemia.